 Step 2: Move to Guernsey and Make the Investment

 You will need to make arrangements to move to Guernsey.
 We would recommend booking a hotel for those initial weeks until you get settled and find your bearings.

 Within 90 days – plenty of time if you ask us – you will be expected to make your investment of £1,000,000 or use £200,000 to set up that new business.

 You’ll also be expected to register your arrival at the Border Agency (within 7 days) and stay in Jersey for at least 10 months of the year if you want to work your way towards permanent residence.

 Step 3: Find Accommodation in Guernsey

-It’s a market especially separated from the ‘local market’ that’s meant for people with a born right to live in Guernsey – so, not you.
+It’s a market especially separated from the ‘local market’ that’s meant for people with a birthright to live in Guernsey.

 Successful applicants for the residence program will soon find out that the island’s housing stock in the open market features prices that are quite inflated.
-That’s because it’s geared at wealthy foreign investors.
+That’s because it’s geared toward wealthy foreign investors.

-Approximately 10% of the people on Guernsey live in properties sourced via the open market.
+Approximately 10% of the people in Guernsey live in properties sourced via the open market.